 - there will be a cushion of time between patients allowing the osteopath to carry out the necessary infection control measures;

-- sanitisation of the clinic building between patient visits to minimise the risk of transmission, including wiping down plinths, chairs, door handles, WC when used, card payment machine when used, handrails and frequently touched areas where necessary;
+- sanitisation of the clinic building between patient visits to minimise the risk of transmission, including wiping down plinths, chair arms, door handles, handrails and frequently touched areas where necessary;

-- use plastic pillow covers for a week and then dispose of them;
+- use of plastic pillow covers and plinth covers;

-- use single-use nitrile gloves and wash hands/forearms regularly, including around donning and doffing masks, aprons, gloves;
+- use single-use nitrile gloves and regular hand-washing, including around donning and doffing masks, aprons, gloves;

 - wear either single use waterproof aprons or single use items of clothing that get laundered at the end of the day on at least a 60’ wash;

-- if you’re a new patient, we may conduct the case history over the telephone before you arrive (in the previous 24 hours) in order to reduce the time spent inside the building;
+- if you’re a new patient, we may conduct the case history over the telephone before you arrive (in the previous 24 hours) in order to reduce the time you spend inside the building;

 - bookings will be spaced out more in order to effectively carry out the sterilisation between patients;